statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 - **Speaker**: Aaron Molstad
 - **Title**: Insights and algorithms for the multivariate square-root lasso
-- **Abstract**: We study the multivariate square-root lasso, a method for fitting the multivariate response (i.e., multi-task) linear regression model with dependent errors.
+- **Abstract**: We study the multivariate square-root lasso, a method for fitting the multivariate response (i.e. multi-task) linear regression model with dependent errors.
 This estimator minimizes the nuclear norm of the residual matrix plus a convex penalty.
-Unlike some existing methods for multivariate response linear regression, which require explicit estimates of the error co- variance matrix or its inverse, the multivariate square-root lasso criterion implicitly adapts to dependent errors and is convex.
+Unlike some existing methods for multivariate response linear regression, which require explicit estimates of the error covariance matrix or its inverse, the multivariate square-root lasso criterion implicitly adapts to dependent errors and is convex.
 To justify the use of this estimator, we establish an error bound which illustrates that like the univariate square-root lasso, the multivariate